The Woes Of Sexual Sin (pdf)

 (Bible Question about false guilt, sexual sin, etc.) Thank you for writing the alarming articles on lust, adultery and remarriage.
 These articles so clearly present the biblical truth that has unfortunately been so distorted by not only the world but also by the churches that even I as a ten-year Christian find many of your perspectives fresh and awakening.
-I have struggled with issues on fornication and lust and would like to humbly ask for your bible-based perspective, counsel and prayer.

 My background: I am a single Christian girl who has never been married.
 Over seven years ago, when I was still a naive teenage nominal Christian who never studied the Bible, I fornicated with my first boyfriend, who is an unbeliever.
 I committed this sin with the naive hope that he and I will certainly become married to each other one day.
 After about fourteen months of sinful dating, he deserted me in spite of my every effort and desperate pleading to make the relationship work.
 I deeply and wholeheartedly repented and asked God for forgiveness for my fornication.
 With a renewed mind and strength given by God, I have strived to lead a Christian life and managed to stay away from fornication until this day.
 However, I have not stopped struggling with guilt and self-abasement, and feel that I have been living with a broken, injured soul ever since.